petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 I've heard DevOps described as "turning collaborators into contributors."
 To do this, we want to minimize the amount of setup required to start working on a project.
-Since CI/CD pipelines typically run on fresh or stateless virtual machines, dependency management had to be automated, which made it easy for developers to setup their machine to start working on the project.
+Since CI/CD pipelines typically run on fresh or mostly stateless virtual machines, dependency management needs to be automated.
+These pipelines then serve as continuously tested documentation, which can be much more reliable than a list of steps thrown into a README by a human and never checked or updated.

 So how does this relate to research projects, and are there potential efficiency gains if these practices were to be adopted?